-Canon 77D versus Nikon D7100
+Canon 77D vs Nikon D7100

-The Canon EOS 77D and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in February 2017 and February 2013.
+The Canon EOS 77D and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in February 2017 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (11 percent) than the Canon 77D.
 Moreover, the D7100 is substantially heavier (42 percent) than the 77D.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.